BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 For updating a given [target rate's](./setup/target_rate.md) config.
 This allows you to change target rates sensors dynamically based on other outside criteria (e.g. you need to adjust the target hours to top up home batteries).

-!!! info

-    This is temporary and will not persist between restarts.

 | Attribute                | Optional | Description                                                                                                           |
 | ------------------------ | -------- | --------------------------------------------------------------------------------------------------------------------- |
 | `target.entity_id`       | `no`     | The name of the target sensor whose configuration is to be updated.                                                   |